-A&HG 5175 - Business Policy and Planning for the Arts Manager
+A&HG 5175 - Entrepreneurship in the Arts

 Permission from professor required for non-AADM majors.
-Designed to integrate arts administration coursework from business, law, and the arts.
-Moves from the financial, cultural, and political environment to strategic planning tools to specific arts situations in the creation and implementation of policy and planning objectives.
+Designed to integrate arts administration course-work from business, law, and the arts.
+Moves from the financial, cultural, political environment to strategic planning tools to specific arts situations in the creation and implementation of planning objectives.